Chart Color Schemes

 Bellbowrie - Moggill is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Bellbowrie-Moggill's dwelling structure, as per the latest Census data, consisted of 95.7% houses and 4.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro had a similar composition with 95.2% houses and 4.7% other dwellings.
-Home ownership in Bellbowrie-Moggill stood at 29.7%, with mortgaged properties at 55.7% and rented ones at 14.6%.
-The median monthly mortgage repayment was $2,076, lower than Brisbane metro's average of $2,311.
-The median weekly rent figure in Bellbowrie-Moggill was $450, compared to Brisbane metro's $500.
-Nationally, mortgage repayments were higher at $2,076 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Bellbowrie-Moggill's dwelling structures, as per the latest Census, consisted of 95.7% houses and 4.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brisbane metropolitan area had 95.2% houses and 4.7% other dwellings.
+Home ownership in Bellbowrie-Moggill was at 29.7%, with mortgaged dwellings at 55.7% and rented ones at 14.6%.
+The median monthly mortgage repayment here was $2,076, below Brisbane metro's $2,311.
+Median weekly rent was $450, compared to Brisbane metro's $500.
+Nationally, Bellbowrie-Moggill's mortgage repayments were higher at $2,076 than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing